 Pre-eclampsia is a complication of pregnancy characterized by hypertension (elevated blood pressure) and proteinuria (protein in the urine).
-The disease most commonly occurs in near-term pregnancies.
-Up to 10% of cases result in premature delivery of the baby (see reference).
+The disease most commonly occurs in near-term pregnancies and up to 10% of cases result in premature delivery of the baby (see reference).

-The classification of the different forms of hypertension varies between professional bodies due to the heterogenous nature of the pathophysiology and thus lack of a precise diagnostic test for pre-eclampsia.
+The classification of the different forms of hypertension varies between professional bodies due to the heterogeneous nature of the pathophysiology and, thus, lack of a precise diagnostic test for pre-eclampsia.